Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

 - `C` Consistency

     Every read receives the most recent write or an error.
+Synchronized.

     > Note that, `Consistency` here is quite different from that of [ACID](#ACID)